Department of Kinesiology and Health Promotion

 - Demonstrating effectiveness in teaching and internship opportunities

-As one of the oldest departments on campus, the Department of Kinesiology & Health Promotion (KHP) consists of three degree options and one Masters program: Health Education, Physical Education, Sport and Fitness Management (Bachelor of Science), and Sport and Fitness Management (Master of Science).
+As one of the oldest departments on campus, the Department of Kinesiology & Health Promotion (KHP) consists of three degree options and one Masters program: Exercise Science (Bachelor of Science), Health Education (Bachelor of Science), Physical Education (Bachelor of Science), and Sport and Fitness Management [concentration in Exercise Science] (Master of Science).
+The Department of Kinesiology and Health Promotion also offers minors in Exercise Science, Health Promotion, and Nutrition.

 Objectives of the KHP department include providing students with knowledge and applications in their content area of choice while promoting life-long learning and exploration of knowledge.

-The purpose of the undergraduate Health Education Major is to provide students eligibility for secondary (grades 6-12) teacher certification in Health Education in the State of Alabama.
+The purpose of the undergraduate Health Education Major (Bachelor of Science) is to provide students eligibility for secondary (grades 6-12) teacher certification in Health Education in the State of Alabama.
 Students learn how to write, plan, organize, implement, and evaluate personal, community, and school-based health education programs.

-The purpose of the undergraduate Physical Education Major is to provide a teacher education program in physical education.
+The purpose of the undergraduate Physical Education Major (Bachelor of Science) is to provide a teacher education program in physical education.
 The Physical Education program allows you to become a candidate for teacher certification in Physical Education (grades P-12) in the state of Alabama.

 The purpose of the Sport and Fitness Management (Master of Science) program is to provide the graduate with the knowledge, skills, and attitudes to engage in the practice of management in a variety of settings.
 You will be provided with classroom, laboratory, and clinical experiences to accomplish these objectives.
 The graduate degree culminates with a thesis or a non-thesis practicum or internship option.